September 23, 2021 (time tba)

 Personal sentiments and reflections in honor of the late Dr. Al-Gailani Werr and a short academic puzzling over the iconography of queen or goddess on a Neo-Assyrian cylinder seal from Nimrud’s Royal Tombs. https://youtu.be/EMp6g_Sd3QA

-American Schools of Oriental Research (ASOR) Annual Meeting (VIRTUAL for COVID-19)
+American Schools of Oriental Research (ASOR) Annual Meeting (ONLINE)